Chart Color Schemes

 Household Composition

-Tatura has a typical household mix, with a lower-than-average median household size
+Tatura has a typical household mix, with a fairly typical median household size

-Family households constitute 67.9% of all households, including 27.0% couples with children, 29.7% couples without children, and 10.2% single parent families.
-Non-family households account for 32.1%, with lone person households at 29.3% and group households making up 2.4%.
-The median household size is 2.4 people, smaller than the Rest of Vic. average of 2.5.
+Family households account for 67.9% of all households, including 27.0% couples with children, 29.7% couples without children, and 10.2% single parent families.
+Non-family households constitute the remaining 32.1%, with lone person households at 29.3% and group households making up 2.4%.
+The median household size is 2.4 people, which aligns with the average for the Rest of Vic.

 Frequently Asked Questions - Households